MariaDB/wordpress-mariadb-health-checks/readme.txt

 Stable tag: 1.0.0
 License: GPLv2

-MariaDB Health Checks is a WordPress plugin that helps improve information about MariaDB on your server.
+MariaDB Health Checks helps you debug your MariaDB database with advanced information from your database.

 == Description ==

-MariaDB Health Checks is a WordPress plugin that helps improve information about MariaDB on your server.
+MariaDB Health Checks helps you debug your MariaDB database with advanced information from your database.

-You will receive notifications related to the version of MariaDB that is installed, runtimes, histograms and warnings.
+- Shows relevant information about the Database, Logs, Locale, Connnections, Character Set and Collation, and Options.
+- Shows a Histogram (7 days by  default) and its data.

 == Installation ==